carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 We are choosing to avoid the strict association with filesystem paths in order to ease refactoring.
 With this approach, more refactorings will not need changes to API users.

-### Broader imports, either all names or arbitrary code

-Carbon imports require specifying individual names to import.
-We could support broader imports, for example by pulling in all names from a library.
-In C++, the `#include` preprocessor directive even supports inclusion of arbitrary code.

-Pros:

--   Reduces boilerplate code specifying individual names.

-Cons:

--   Loses out on parser benefits of knowing which identifiers are being imported.
--   Increases the risk of adding new features to APIs, as they may immediately get imported by a user and conflict with a pre-existing name, breaking code.
--   Readability problems arise because it's not clear where a given name may be coming from.
--   Arbitrary code inclusion can result in unexpected code execution, a way to create obfuscated code and a potential security risk.

-We particularly value the parser benefits of knowing which identifiers are being imported, and so we require individual names for imports.